Vittorio Porciatti, D.Sc.

 Vittorio Porciatti, D.Sc., serves as the Director and Vice Chairman of Research of the Evelyn F. and William L. McKnight Vision Research Center at Bascom Palmer Eye Institute of the University of Miami Miller School of Medicine.
 Dr. Porciatti is a tenured research professor of ophthalmology, neuroscience and biomedical engineering.

-Institute for the project “Reversible Dysfunction of Retinal Ganglion Cells in Glaucoma.”
-Glaucoma causes progressive damage and death of retinal ganglion cells (RGCs) resulting in blindness.
+He holds two R01 grants from the National Institutes of Health-National Eye Institute (NEI) for clinical end experimental studies on reversible dysfunction of retinal ganglion cells (RGCs) in glaucoma.
 The prevalence of the disease will affect a projected 3,000,000 Americans by the year 2020.
-The long-term goal of Porciatti’s research project is to prevent RGC death in the early stages of glaucoma.
-Porciatti’s research team includes Lori Ventura, M.D., who serves as co-principal investigator, and other experts in the field of clinical glaucoma, imaging, and biostatistics.
-Porciatti is principal investigator of another NIH-funded study on experimental models of glaucoma and also of the NIH-core grant “Miami Eye Team” that provides a variety of resources in support of clinical and basic research at various departments at the University of Miami Miller School of Medicine.
+Glaucoma causes progressive damage and death of RGCs resulting in blindness.
+The goal of Porciatti’s research is to detect RGC dysfunction in the early stages of glaucoma and prevent RGC death with timely treatment.
+Dr. Porciatti is also the director of the NIH-core grant McKnight Center for Vision Research that provides a variety of resources in support of eye and vision scientists at Bascom Palmer Eye Institute and other departments at the University of Miami Miller School of Medicine.